 Do you think your intelligence is something basic about you that you cannot change very much?
 You can try to do things differently.
 But significant parts of who you are cannot be changed if you agree with the statement.
 It is fixed mindset thinking.
 Do you believe that no matter how intelligent you are right now, you can always change it and change the law?

 If you agree with the statement, you can influence and change the basic things that currently make you who you are.
 It is a growth mindset.
 Suppose you happen to be in the growth category, awesome.
 You’re already on your way to success.
 If you’re heavily leaning towards fixed, things are not doomed yet.
-So let’s talk about how you can go about adopting a more productive outlook on life.
+So let’s talk about adopting a more productive outlook on life.

 Try to figure out what is the source

 What is the initial source?
 Where is this mindset currently coming from?
 As the book discusses itself, it’s not like you were born with you were not born a fixed mindset person.
 It could be a parent, caregiver, sibling, or teacher who hears many different people who’ve influenced your life.
 If you behave this way, you will get our approval or give it yourself.
 It could be the same parent, teacher, or sibling who didn’t give it to you, but they were that way themselves.

 It’s all about self-awareness, catching yourself.
 When something good or bad happens, catching yourself off what in your conversation, what’s going on up here?
 What are the questions?
 If something bad happens to you, what are you saying to yourself?
 Or are you saying to yourself, what is this teaching?